jamii/imp/diary.md

 Time: 177.598 ms
 ```

 About 2x faster than postgres on this one.
+Imp is a bit handicapped atm because it can't turn that `in` into a join, and instead gets stuck with a table scan.
+Should be an easy optimisation to add though.

 I wrote q4a early while waiting on q3a, so let's try that too.